May 4, 2021 at 12:07 p.m.

 STUDENTS LIVING OUTSIDE THE UNITED STATES (U.S.):

-- Field Education Considerations for MS Students: We always intended to have students living abroad join us in NYC as soon as possible.
+- Practicum Learning Considerations for MS Students: We always intended to have students living abroad join us in NYC as soon as possible.
 This includes international students, U.S. citizens, and permanent residents of the U.S. currently residing outside the U.S. During the height of the pandemic, we piloted a number of flexible opportunities in an attempt to address some of the extraordinary challenges of travel, impediments to obtaining visas, and financial constraints and safety concerns, among other issues.
 As we begin to emerge from the pandemic this spring and summer, all CSSW students must be living in the U.S. in order to engage in fieldwork during the Fall 2021 and Spring 2022 semesters.
 For a whole host of regulatory and logistical reasons, it will not be possible to engage in fieldwork unless living in the U.S.

 - Coursework Considerations for MS Students: Students will have a number of options if they remain outside of the U.S., including pursuing coursework part-time if appropriate for a student’s current stage within the degree.
-However, students residing outside of the U.S. will not have the opportunity to engage in field education.
-Through individualized conversations with Admissions (email@example.com) and Advising (firstname.lastname@example.org), other options are possible.
+However, students residing outside of the U.S. will not have the opportunity to engage in Practicum Learning.
+Through individualized conversations with Admissions (firstname.lastname@example.org) and Advising (email@example.com), other options are possible.
 For new students, these include deferring enrollment to a future semester; and for continuing students, it might be possible to pursue a leave of absence until a semester when living in the U.S. is more feasible.
 As always, international students should consult our International Students and Scholars Office (ISSO) about the most up-to-date requirements for studying in the U.S. or at a U.S. institution: https://isso.columbia.edu/.
 For example, international students must, in general, study full-time and (at least partly) in-person if they are living in the U.S. These requirements would typically necessitate living within commuting distance of our NYC campus.
 SEVIS transfer students from other U.S. institutions may have additional options but would need to discuss these with and receive approval from ISSO.
 We recognize the challenges of global travel at this time and regret that these limitations exist, but we will work with each student to best meet their needs under these unavoidable constraints.

 - Coursework and Research Considerations for PhD Students: PhD students are encouraged to get in touch with Jessica Troiano (firstname.lastname@example.org), Director of Administration for the Doctoral Program, if a discussion about their particular circumstances could be helpful.